How to Shuffle Tarot Cards!

 The Purpose of Shuffling

 If you’ve ever used playing cards, you’ll understand the importance of shuffling a deck.
-In poker or blackjack, you don’t want players to know the likelihood of certain cards being dealt into play.
+You don’t want players to know the likelihood of certain cards being dealt into play in poker or blackjack.

 The more often you shuffle the deck, the more random the cards are in each hand.
 Keeping the game random is an important aspect of any card game.